inflatebot/chatterbox-TTS-cli-api/README.md

 Several working (and consistent) voices are provided in `voice_samples`.
 To switch to another voice, simply change out `female2.wav` for another voice.

+**Provided voice descriptions**
+- female1.wav: melancholy, rainy
+- female2.wav: confident, expressive
+- female3.wav: anime VA, cutesy, kinda sad, amazed
+- female4.wav: clean, light, a touch of mystery
+- male1.wav: cute, super expressive, adventurous
+- male2.wav: determined, focused
+- male3.wav: surprised, best for short bursts
+- male4.wav: deep, rich, noir, serious

 **Voice cloning**

-To clone another voice, provide a 5 to 20 second voice clip, and hope for the best.
+To clone another voice, provide a 5 to 20 second voice clip of clear audio, and hope for the best.
+A single long sentence can work great.

 Cloned voices seem to work better when using a second generation clone.
 Meaning, clone a voice, try generating a few different times, then use the result you like as a clone for future generations.